 First Owner of Ellowes Hall, 1815-1849.

-The Fereday family were wealthy coal and ironmasters having interests all around the Black Country and beyond.
+The Fereday family were wealthy coal and ironmasters, with numerous interests all around the Black Country and beyond.

 John Turton Fereday was the brother of Samuel Fereday of Ettingshall Park, a farm estate between Sedgley and Wolverhampton, where many of the Fereday family lived.